 Those are valid thoughts and fears, aren’t they?
 I interviewed Reshell Smith, a financial services advisor to discuss finances for the childless not by choice woman around the world.
 Click here to listen to our interview: Global Finance for Women

 I am constantly thinking about the childless not by choice woman, at all ages and stages of her life.
-I am regularly asked what age group I have in mind when dealing with the childless not by choice demographic.
+I am regularly asked what age group I have in mind when dealing with the childless, not by choice demographic.
 It’s all ages.
-From the time a woman finds out she cannot have children, into her elder years.
+From the time a woman finds out she cannot have children and on into her elder years.
 I don’t believe a woman ever heals from the hurt of childlessness.
 In fact, I am noticing more (affluent) women in their 40’s and 50’s, adopting or surrogating babies.
 Hoda Kotb, Janet Jackson, and Tyra Banks; to name a few.

-But those of us who were just not able to have children or to adopt, must have a plan.
+But those of us who were just not able to have children or to adopt must have a plan.
 The plan can and should range from having a solid financial plan which includes but is not limited to the following: a life insurance policy or enough saved to bury yourself and pay off your debts.
-Purchase a long-term care insurance plan.
+Purchasing a long-term care insurance plan.
 Having an idea of where you would like to live as you age.
 There are assisted living facilities where you still have some autonomy, but there is staff on hand if you need assistance.
 Then as you get older, a full-fledged nursing home.
-You cannot wait until you are so advanced in age to purchase insurance, that insurance would be unaffordable or unattainable.
-Human nature tends to make us ignore the fact that if we live long enough, we will become elderly.
-The plans we need should have been obtained when they were affordable because we were young, so that we could implement them when we became elderly people.
+You cannot wait until you are too advanced in age to purchase insurance.
+At that point, insurance would be unaffordable or unattainable.

 But you remember when you were young don’t you?
 You thought you would be young forever.
 You probably even thought you were invincible.
 I know I did!
 And now I look ahead, reminding my Podcast listeners and my blog readers, to plan; hoping we make it to our end with our dignity intact.
 All while not having even one child to at least in part rely upon.

-And what of women and men in countries where there is not even the minimal governmental plan, i.e. social security?
+But what of women and men in countries where there is not even the minimal governmental plan, i.e. social security, Medicare, Medicaid?
 If you live in a country where at least social security exists, you have the opportunity for some semblance of a plan.
 Remember the elderly who live in countries where elder assistance does not exist, when you think you are too broke to have a plan.

 And yes, even those with children, have no guarantee that any one of them would spare, create, or have the time to help them.
 Children are not a retirement plan, at least not in the Western world.
-Have a plan.
+No matter where in the world you live, have a plan.